Obama Salutes Old Guard In NAACP Speech

 CORNISH: And observer Steve Francis of Columbus, Ohio agrees.

-Mr. STEVE FRANCIS (Observer): Well, I think that they owe each other respect for whatever their generation brings to the table.
+STEVE FRANCIS: Well, I think that they owe each other respect for whatever their generation brings to the table.

 CORNISH: Francis adds that there will have to be some straddling of the divide between civil rights leaders who had their day and black politicians like Obama who are stepping up.
 Francis says he hopes that even this gaffe by Jackson will help bring about the changing of the guard.

 FRANCIS: Jesse Jackson may not fully respect the new generation of leadership.
 Barack Obama is having trouble reaching and engaging the older generation of leadership.
 So there has to be some type of way to get them together and have the minds meet so that we can figure out how to reach all of those segments of the society.

 CORNISH: Audie Cornish, NPR News, Cincinnati.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.